Struck idiophone: Directly struck (111)

 Directly struck idiophones produce sound resulting from a direct action of the performer as opposed to the indirectly struck idiophones.
 The player strikes the instrument with a direct action, either by hand or by mechanical intermediate devices, beaters, keyboards, or by pulling ropes, etc. It is definitive that the player can apply clearly defined individual strokes and that the instrument itself is equipped for this kind of percussion.

 There are two main categories of directly struck idiophones, concussion idiophones (111.1) and percussion idiophones (111.2).

 Concussion idiophones or clappers (111.1)

 Two or more complementary sonorous parts are struck against each other.

-According to Sachs, idophones struck together:
+According to Sachs, idiophones struck together: